jakob-bagterp/colorist-for-python/docs/index.md

 <pre><code>% This is <span class="bg-red text-contrast">RED</span>!</code></pre>

-You can use the same method to [apply other colors to text](user-guide/standard-colors/background.md)).
+You can use the same method to [apply other background colors](user-guide/standard-colors/background.md) to text.

 ## Next Steps
 Ready to try more options and features?
 Let's get started with the [installation](getting-started/index.md) or check out the [user guide](user-guide/index.md).